qingqingjia26/ebpf-go-bootstrap/README.md

 # ebpf-go-bootstrap

-The collection of examples for developing applications using [ebpf-go], similar to [libbpf-bootstrap] and [libbpf-tools of bcc]
+The collection of examples for developing applications using [ebpf-go], similar to [libbpf-bootstrap], [libbpf-tools of bcc] and [xdp-tutorial]

 # Requirements
 A version of Go that is supported by upstream